ProjetoEngSoftwareTCCs/ProjetoEngSoftware/reqs.md

 package Login{
     usecase "Realizar Login" as UC1
-    usecase "Login Orientador" as UC2
-    usecase "Login Aluno" as UC3
-    usecase "Login Administrador" as UC4
 }
 package Usuarios{
+    actor Usuario as usu
+    actor Anonimo as anon
     actor Administrador as admin
     actor Aluno as aluno
     actor Orientador as ori